nushell/nushell.github.io/book/pipelines.md

 ### `$in` as a command argument or as part of an expression

-Imagine you are creating a directory that includes tomorrow's date as part of the name.
-The following two commands are equivalent:
+Compare the following two command-lines that create a directory with tomorrow's date as part of the name.
+The following are equivalent:

+Using subexpressions:

 ```nushell
 mkdir $'((date now) + 1day | format date '%F') Report'
 ```

-or
+or using pipelines:

 ```nushell
 date now                    # 1: today